alexchea318/ConsoleEditor/README.md

 # ConsoleEditor
 Console text editor with ncurses like nano.
+Object-oriented programming fully complies with all paradigms (C++ 14).
+This is my lab.
 ###
 ![interface](inter.jpg)